 Is Tennessee Considered Tax Friendly for Retirement?
 Somewhat

 Cons: The tornado risk is 128% higher than the national average.

-Notes: Residents are well educated (68% have a college degree).
+Notes: Residents are well educated - 70% hold at least a four year college degree.
 Many more services are in Chattanooga, which involves a drive down the mountain.
-Signal Mountain has very little racial diversity and has grown by 22% within the last decade or two.
+Signal Mountain has very little racial diversity and has grown by 13% within the last decade.

 Recommended as a Retirement Spot?
 Yes

 Explorer DeSoto visited this area in 1540, and in 1763 England won the land by winning the Indian Wars.
 Early pioneers named the new state Franklin, and in the mid-1780s, the region was allowed to send representatives to the legislature.
 The state joined the union in 1796 and the Confederacy during the Civil War.
 Many residents remained pro-Union and the state was the scene of extensive fighting.

 Today the majority of Tennessee locals live in urban areas.
 Textiles, chemicals, electrical machinery, leather goods and furniture are the state's primary products.
 Tennessee also produces a lot of tobacco, but other income is derived from dairy products, livestock, nursery and greenhouse products, as well as cotton.